kineticstoolkit/kineticstoolkit_doc/html/_sources/python_while.md

 # Initialize an empty list of measurements
 measurements = []

-# Initialize a boolean variable that controls if we need to quit the loop
+# Initialize a boolean variable that controls when we need to quit the loop
 continue_asking = True

 # Ask the values